Solar Battery Rebates 2021 Guide

 That you should agree to receive information from the DNSP regarding battery trials.

 You shall agree to receive a free safety inspection as part of the process if selected to receive the battery rebate.

 How to Apply to And Claim the Victorian Solar Battery Rebate

 The Victorian solar rebate can be claimed as a point of sale discount with an approved solar battery seller.
 You can start the application process online after obtaining a battery quote from any of the authorized sellers.

 They will need to get a battery pre-approval from the Distribution Network Service Provider.
-You will then need to upload the quote alongside you rebate application on the Solar Victoria portal and wait for the approval.
+You will then need to upload the quote alongside your rebate application on the Solar Victoria portal and wait for the approval.

 The New South Wales Solar Rebate/ Incentive program

 The solar battery incentive scheme closed in NSW as of 31st December 2016.
-During it’s time it added 342 MW of renewable energy to the grid which is more than three times the capacity of Australia’s largest solar farm.
+During its time, it added 342 MW of renewable energy to the grid which is more than three times the capacity of Australia’s largest solar farm.

-While the NSW government did not provide a solar battery rebate to its residents, it di have an interest-free loan program is quite attractive for those interested in purchasing solar batteries.
+While the NSW government did not provide a solar battery rebate to its residents, it did have an interest-free loan program that is quite attractive for those interested in purchasing solar batteries.
 Under the Empowering Homes solar battery loan offer, NSW residents in the hunter region can access loans of up to $14,000 Australian dollars to buy solar batteries.